 The first step is to understand exactly how much risk you and your third parties face.
 This requires creating a risk profile for your company and considering the likelihood of certain adverse events occurring if nothing more is done.
 You will need to evaluate a variety of factors such as:

-- How sensitive is the information you hold?
-In other words, what would the consequences be if your data was compromised?
+• How sensitive is the information you hold?
+In other words, what would the consequences be if your data were compromised?

 Proactive Steps to Reduce Risk